Createdd/Writing/2018/articles/MLIntroP3.md

 To decompress the data and harness the real power of this concept, it is possible to reconstruct the (approximated) original by simply multiplying the U matrix with the z vector again.

-To actually choose the variable k (number of principal components) the following formula can be used:
+To choose the variable k (number of principal components) the following formula can be used:

 ![kInPCA](../assets/mlIntro/kInPCA.png)